High temperature in children

 What causes high temperatures in children?

-Several things can cause a child’s body temperature to rise despite not actually being ill.
+Several things can cause a child to feel hot despite not actually having a high temperature and being ill.
 For example, being particularly upset, running around a lot or being very warmly dressed.
 One reason for this is that children sweat less and later when warm than adults.
 A baby can also get a high temperature when teething.

 A high temperature is usually caused by pathogens though and is a sign that certain metabolic and immune system processes are working at a higher speed than usual.
 This is the body’s way of fending off pathogens.
 In other words, a high temperature is not an illness.